Merak-Medical-Inventory/inventory-service/README.md

 ### What is this repository for? ###

-* This repo have the auth microservice
+* This repo have the inventory microservice

 ### Commands list ###